dotnet/docs-maui/docs/fundamentals/shell/index.md

 ## App visual hierarchy

-In a .NET MAUI Shell app, the visual hierarchy of the app is described in a class that subclasses the `Shell` class.
+In a .NET MAUI Shell app, the visual hierarchy of the app is described in a class that subclasses the <xref:Microsoft.Maui.Controls.Shell> class.
 This class can consist of three main hierarchical objects:

 1. `FlyoutItem` or `TabBar`.
 A `FlyoutItem` represents one or more items in the flyout, and should be used when the navigation pattern for the app requires a flyout.
 A `TabBar` represents the bottom tab bar, and should be used when the navigation pattern for the app begins with bottom tabs and doesn't require a flyout.
 1. `Tab`, which represents grouped content, navigable by bottom tabs.